Nuttyss/DoPa/readme.md

 - GitHub Actions for automatic CI/CD deployments
 - Deployment options: local machine, Render, Firebase Functions, Docker

+🔐 Note: Previous token was exposed in history.
+It has been revoked.
+Please do not reuse tokens in Git.
 ---

 ### 🧠 Intelligence Layer (Future)